diogeneschagas/aws-java-tcc-api/README.md

 # aws-java-tcc-api
-Demonstration of a CRUD using AWS serverless architecture
+Demonstration of a CRUD using AWS serverless architecture.
+Initial project for my TCC presentation.